 Best Satellite Dishes

-DISH vs. DIRECTV
+Choosing your satellite: DISH vs. DIRECTV

-Before we get into the dishes themselves, it's important to first understand that the two major satellite TV providers, DISH and DIRECTV, each use their own satellite technology.
+Before we get into the dishes themselves, it's important to first understand that the two major satellite TV providers, DISH Network and DIRECTV, each use their own satellite technology.
 That means most satellite dishes are compatible with one or the other, but not both.

 We'll cover the best dishes for both DISH and DIRECTV in each category, but you'll need to decide which provider you want before you pick your dish.
 Generally speaking, DISH offers a better DVR (the Hopper 3) and guaranteed two-year pricing, while DIRECTV has more channels overall and more sports channels to boot.